 Georg Zachmann is a German citizen.
 He joined Bruegel in September 2009.
 He is also a member of the German Advisory Group in Ukraine and the German Economic Team in Belarus and Moldova.
 Prior to that he worked at the German Ministry of Finance and the German Institute for Economic Research in Berlin.

-Georg holds a doctoral degree of the Technical University Dresden as well as a diploma in economics of the Humboldt University Berlin.
-In Berlin and Dresden as well as during research and study visits to the London Business School and the Université Val d’Essone he specialized in empirical microeconomics and energy econmomics.
+Georg holds a doctoral degree of the Technical University Dresden as well as a diploma in economics from the Humboldt University Berlin.
+In Berlin and Dresden, as well as during research and study visits to the London Business School and the Université Val d’Essone, he specialized in empirical microeconomics and energy economics.